mantidproject/mantid/docs/source/interfaces/Indirect Corrections.rst

 ~~~~~~~~~~~~~~

 Settings
-  Opens the settings GUI which allows you to change the default facility.
+  Opens the :ref:`Settings <interface-indirect-settings>` GUI which allows you to change the default facility.
 It also allows you to turn off
   the restriction of input data by name and the plotting of error bars.

 ?